New Construction - Phase / Quality Control Inspections

 There are many types of home inspections available for your house during its construction.
 However, unless there are extenuating circumstances, a three part (or phase) home inspection should be satisfactory for most houses.
 The idea of inspecting each phase of construction is to catch issues or building deficiencies in a timely manner -- before the next phase of construction begins.
 This allows for you to have the builder make the corrections before the next phase of construction begins and the problems or issues get concealed.

 We offer the following building phase -- quality control inspections:

 Phase I: Foundation (Pre-pour)

-When: after all the foundation plumbing and electrical rough-ins are completed; foundation forms, rebar and post tension cables are set, but prior to the concrete being poured.
+When: after all the foundation forms, rebar/steel work, and post tension cables are set and after any plumbing and electrical rough-ins running in the foundation are completed, but prior to the concrete being poured.

 What/Scope: Onsite inspection and plan review covering proper formwork, plumbing, steel placement, reinforcements, moisture barrier, and other materials embedded in the concrete are inspected while visible.
 Complete written report by a system and verbal walk-through (summary) at the end of the inspection